Avera-MX/suiteworld-hackathon-2025/replit.md

 This is an AI-powered inventory forecasting platform built for the 2025 SuiteWorld Hackathon 4Good Challenge.
 The application analyzes inventory data, inflows, and outflows to generate predictive forecasts, detect anomalies, and provide actionable business insights for inventory optimization.
 It supports multiple machine learning models including Prophet, SARIMA, and ensemble methods to forecast inventory levels while handling temporal gaps and scale shifts in data.

-The platform features a Streamlit-based web interface for data upload, validation, statistical analysis, forecasting, scenario modeling, anomaly detection, and automated reporting.
+The platform features a Streamlit-based web interface for data upload, validation, statistical analysis, forecasting with warehouse and category dimensions, test data evaluation, actual vs predicted comparison, scenario modeling, anomaly detection, and automated reporting.

 ## User Preferences